 Why do dentists love fluoride?

 Her teeth are beautiful.
 They had, in my opinion, that perfect frosty white appearance, which implies the perfect amount of fluoride through the years.
 Not only are they beautiful, but because of the fluoride that was present while the teeth were developed, the teeth are harder.
 Harder teeth don’t get holes.
-The harder the tooth, less holes, less fillings.
+The harder the tooth, fewer holes, fewer fillings.

 Fluoride makes the tooth harder.